LocksleyLK/workshops/personalityQuiz/README.md

 4. Copy and paste the following code for our fourth question: what is the best invention?
 ```
+# Answer counter for our fourth question: wWhat is the best invention?
 if answer == "A":
   margaret += 1
   katherine += 1